leonchen83/redis-rdb-cli/README.md

 ### What ret command do

-1. `ret` command that allow user define there own sink service like sink redis data to `mysql` or `mangodb`.
+1. `ret` command that allow user define there own sink service like sink redis data to `mysql` or `mongodb`.
 2. `ret` command using Java SPI extension to do this job.

 ### How to implement a sink service